 I like simplicity.
 I like clarity.
 And if you don’t already know me, I am as honest as an imperfect human being can be.
 A joint political / corporate ruling class that excludes the majority from meaningful participation in national life is a fascist ruling class.
 Paul Bigioni’s Toronto Star article dealing with the subject is illuminating.
 You can read it here: Fascism then.
 Fascism now?
 The word at least sounds nasty to most ears and so the offer wouldn’t be put to us that way.
 Fascism is just given to us.

 We are, of course, told that what we have is democracy.
 We have a free press and progressive institutions and freedom of assembly, yadda, yadda.
 Canada is not Iran or China, for sure.
 But there’s lots wrong, unless you’re too propagandized and caught up in consumerism to notice.
-In which case, That’s not a pig with lipstick on.
-It’s a beautiful woman called Canada.

 It’s up to us to give consuming and self-tranquilization a rest now and then and think about matters affecting us.
 If we don’t, then we deserve to be used the way we are being used.
 The sad thing is, we (who don’t own capital and who don’t exploit others) are the majority.
 If each of us just devoted say 20 minutes a week to thinking about something important, we’d fairly quickly be impervious to harmful elite propaganda.
 But there is no law that can be passed that will make people care – about others and about themselves.